 Samsung, Xiaomi, Lenovo (including Motorola), Oppo and Vivo are the five brands that made it into the Top 5 vendors list in India based on shipments.
 But what factors boosted them so much?
-What caused some of them to fail partially and in some cases they faced an epic fail?
+What caused some of them to fail partially, and in some cases, they faced an epic fail?

 3 Reasons for the Rise of Chinese Mobile Brands

 For most of the manufacturers from China, pricing of a device means a lot.
-Brands like Xiaomi, LeEco, Lenovo have been pricing their phones very aggressively, which means they are providing a lot more than any average vendor which indeed attracts customers a lot.
+Brands like Xiaomi, LeEco, Lenovo have been pricing their phones very aggressively, which means they are providing a lot more than any average vendor, which indeed attracts customers a lot.
 Another thing is critical- understanding what a consumer wants and what amount he’s ready to pay for it.
-While earlier and even now, the Indian manufacturers are sticking to the goddamn idea of launching just one variant with a fixed price tag, the Chinese phone makers are proving you the freedom to pick the one you think is suitable for you.
+While earlier and even now, the Indian manufacturers are sticking to the goddamn idea of launching just one variant with a fixed price tag, the Chinese phone makers are providing you the freedom to pick the one you think is suitable for you.

-Take Redmi Note 4 for one of the latest examples- three variants among which two are different regarding internal storage, while all of these three have different amounts of RAM.
+Take Redmi Note 4 for one of the latest examples- three variants, among which two are different regarding internal storage, while all of these three have different amounts of RAM.

 2. Very Aggressive Marketing